 The goal keeper starts out on the goal line and attempts to stay on this line as much as possible.
 It uses a simple feed forward control to keep the goalie between the ball and the goal.
-It it can not see the ball, it moves back towards the home position, since this provides it with the best view of the playing field.
+If it can not see the ball, it moves back towards the home position in the center of the goal, since this provides it with the best view of the playing field.